mgalloy/idldoc/reference/idldoc-tutorial.rst

 The rst format and markup styles are inspired by reStructuredText and Markdown projects

-IDLdoc 3.0 was completely rewritten separately from the IDLdoc 2.x code base.
+In *The Mythical Man Month*, Fred Brooks argues to "build one to throw away."
+For reasons out of my control, IDLdoc 3.0 was completely rewritten separately from the IDLdoc 2.x code base and now follows Brooks' rule.

 This tutorial intends to get a new user up to speed in using IDLdoc in the simplest way using the newer, more modern style of IDLdoc commenting.
 Don't worry, though, IDLdoc still supports legacy commenting styles so you don't have to go changing existing documentation (unless you want to make use of some of the cool, new features!).
 Experienced users will probably learn some new things too, since documentation for IDLdoc has been spotty in the past.